 Will LinkedIn Advertising Get You More Leads?

-That said, LinkedIn can be used to bring in more awareness of your business.
+That said, LinkedIn can be used to bring more awareness to your business.
 It builds trust over time so when your target audience does have the intent to purchase, your organization can be in front of mind.

 What's great about LinkedIn is its targeting capabilities, which we explained in a previous article.
 You can layer on targeting to get in front of a very specific audience and start gaining trust with those people.